curtbraz/XSS-o-matic/README.md

 TL-DR is that you can jump into a user's session without credentails to access authenticated areas of the web application.
 There's a MySQL database which also captures a handful of other useful data, such as timestamps, IP addresses, User Agent strings, Hostnames, and Referer headers.

-After I wrote this script I realized anyone could pretty easily create an external JS to be referenced by a payload that JSON encodes the values and sends it directly to an IFTTT incoming webhook, essentially bypassing the need for this API.
-Will need to look into that soon, but for now this works well.
+After I wrote this script I realized it may be possible to send the values directly to an IFTTT incoming webhook, essentially bypassing the need for this API or to have anything hosted.
+I will need to look into that soon, but for now this works well.

 # Future Implementation Goals Include :